5 semesters of university-level Spanish or equivalent

 IFSA program courses in Valparaíso:

-Exploring Community & Culture (3 U.S. semester credit hours): IFSA's Exploring Community & Culture program (C&C) in Valparaíso is designed to strengthen your study abroad experience.
+Exploring Chile: Community and Culture (3 U.S. semester credit hours): IFSA's Exploring Community & Culture program (C&C) in Valparaíso is designed to strengthen your study abroad experience.
 It aims to help you get the most out of your time abroad by blending intercultural learning with an exploration of the local community and community groups and key topics in Chilean culture.
 The reflective exercises and discussions in C&C will help you process your cultural experiences in Chile.

 Chilean Society and Community Action (3 U.S. semester credit hours): Students are eligible to participate in an internship that includes a field experience and related class taught at the Pontificia Universidad Catolica de Valparaíso (PUCV).
 Each participant must complete 48 hours of internship work as well as attend weekly sessions with the course professor throughout the semester.